-Intelligent systems are emerging in response to the convergence of the virtual and physical worlds through the development of autonomous systems, wearable technologies, robotic co-workers, smart devices, drone technology, augmented reality, intelligent houses, digital twins, intelligent manufacturing, and many other applications.
-EuroTech Universities all have a tradition in high-tech systems that makes them specifically well positioned to meet the rapidly increasing demand for education, engineers and expertise in the field of such intelligent engineering systems.
+EuroTech Universities all have a tradition in researching and developing high-tech systems, which positions them particularly well to meet the rapidly increasing demand for skilled engineers and expertise in the field of such intelligent engineering systems.
 Application of these technologies will affect almost all aspects of socio-economic life and will have profound implications for many areas including manufacturing, transportation, commerce, employment, healthcare, government, legal, security, privacy, and education.

 Find out more about AI research and education by the EuroTech Universities: